What Email Newsletter Sign-Up Incentive Works Best in eCommerce?

 Figure 1: Research show that users find it more convenient to calculate their savings as a monetary value as opposed to a percentage and therefore favour signing up for campaigns displaying that incentive.

-From this, we can conclude that simply switching your ‘10% off your next order when you sign-up’ call to action with ‘£5 off your next order when you sign-up’ can improve your data collection success rate.
+From this, we can conclude that simply switching your ‘10% off your next order when you sign up’ call to action with ‘£5 off your next order when you sign up’ may improve your first-party data collection success rate.

 Removing the need to calculate the monetary value of a percentage discount speaks directly to modern consumers’ need for convenience.

-Simplifying the communication of your incentive will see more shoppers sign-up, unlocking the ability for your brand to build a loyal customer base through future communication.
+Simplifying the communication of your incentive will see more shoppers sign up with their email addresses, unlocking the ability for your brand to build a loyal customer base through future communication.

 Pro tip: Your incentives should be determined by the profit they will bring to your company.